invoiceninja/invoiceninja.github.io/source/docs/purchase_orders.md

 What happens when a purchase order is deleted?

 * purchase order status set to deleted
-* The purchase order number is appended with <b>_deleted</b> in order to allow reuse of purchase order numbers.
+* The purchase order number is appended with **_deleted** in order to allow reuse of purchase order numbers.

 ### Archived